Uzihoon/GeoKo/README.md

 # GeoKo

-GecKo is the library converting geolocation code.
+GecKo is the library converting korea geolocation code.

 ## Installation